 The lighthouse at L'Agulhas, which forms part of the Agulhas National Park, is the country's second-oldest working lighthouse.
-It celebrated its 150th anniversary in 1999.

-The Agulhas National Park, home to a rich and diverse plant population, boasts more than 110 Red Data Book species.
+The Agulhas National Park, home to a rich and diverse plant population, has more than 110 Red Data Book species.
 Among these are the endangered Cape platanna and microfrog, and rare coastal birds such as the African oystercatcher.
 The damara tern finds the area ideal for breeding.

 At Cape Agulhas, the southernmost tip of the continent, the waters are cleaved into the Indian and Atlantic oceans.
-The wrecks of some 130 seafaring craft - yachts, Span-
+The wrecks of some 130 seafaring craft - yachts, Spanish galleons, Dutch East Indiamen, the legendary Birkenhead, and even modern-day fishing trawlers - have found a watery grave around the notorious Cape of Storms.